-In order to graduate, students in the Diederich College need to complete 128 credit hours with a 2.0 GPA.
-Taking 15 credit hours in each of eight semesters (fall and spring semesters for four years) leaves students 8 credits short.
+Taking less than 15 credit hours in any of eight semesters (fall and spring semesters for four years) leaves a student short of the required number of credits.
 Some students take a few 16 credit or 18 credit semesters to make up the difference, whereas others take some summer courses in order to graduate in four years.
-Full-time students can register for 12-19 credits, but taking only 12 credits during a semester will slow your progress toward completing the 128 hours.
+Full-time students can register for 12-19 credits, but taking only 12 credits during a semester will slow your progress toward completing the 120 credit hours required to graduate.

-Students wanting to take an overload (19+ credits) must complete an overload request form to our College Records Office (JH 112).
-There is an additional fee for each credit over 18.
+Students wanting to take an overload (more than 19 credits) must complete an overload request form to our College Records Office (JH 112).
 Since full time is 12 or more credits, dropping below 12 credits could negatively influence financial aid, health insurance and progression within the academic program.

 Frequently Asked Questions